FinweLtd/doc-livesync-all/docs/quick_start/presentation.md

 You can also use this [direct link](https://play.google.com/store/apps/details?id=fi.finwe.livesync.player.android) to find the app.

-#### Oculus (GearVR & OculusGo)
+#### Oculus (GearVR & Oculus Go)

 LiveSYNC has not officially launched on these platforms yet.
 However, you can already start using it.
 Currently you will need *an invite* to our Beta channel in the Oculus Store.
 Please use the contact form in the [support page](../support/support.md) for requesting an invite.

 When you get an invite email from Oculus, click the link in the email to accept the invitation.
-Then on your GearVR/OculusGo device, navigate to Oculus Store and type *livesync* to the search field.
+Then on your GearVR/Oculus Go device, navigate to Oculus Store and type *livesync* to the search field.
 Select *LiveSYNC Oculus Go*.
 If you cannot find it, don't forget to check also the *Not installed* tab.
 The app can be installed for FREE.

 ### Step 3: Configuration